-A client entering the first phase of Seadrunar’s program will experience a 90-day blackout period.
+A client entering the Long Term Residential portion of Seadrunar’s program will experience a 90-day blackout period.
 This means the client will have no contact with anyone outside the facility unless it is an emergency, communication with children, or for legal, medical and dental appointments.
 After completing the blackout periods, clients are allowed to make and receive three phone calls per week.
 These calls are approved and monitored.
 Clients past the blackout period can receive and send mail and have approved visitors during our Saturday evening Open House.

-During this first phase, no client may leave the facility unless accompanied by a senior client.
+During Long Term Residential, no client may leave the facility unless accompanied by a senior client.
 A client will be considered awol if he/she leaves the facility alone or without staff permission.
-First phase clients are not allowed to have money on their person unless authorized by staff.
+Long Term Residential clients are not allowed to have money on their person unless authorized by staff.

 Entering Recovery House, clients begin to practice their new skills in the real world through work or education.
 They attend two group therapy sessions per week, monthly counseling sessions, and seminars as needed.